 “Not only did I gain weight, but now I have a rash all over my stomach,” commented a user.

 “I wore each patch for 24 hours, and had redness around the spot I applied it,” reported a dieter.

 While some customers complained about negative side effects, this wasn’t always the case.

 “They have really been working, no rashes, itching or burning,” stated a customer.

 “Can feel my skin heating up.
-Skin was a bit red, but no rashes.” reported another.
+[The skin] was a bit red, but no rashes.” reported another.